 Read guide →Overview of SEND schools in Kent, Ofsted ratings, and how EHCP placements work.

-Read guide →While you're fighting for the EHCP, make sure you're claiming all available financial support.
+Read guide →While you're going through the EHCP process, make sure you're claiming all available financial support.

 Read guide →Before an EHCP, this is what the school must be doing.
 Learn how to evidence that it's not enough.